JoseJ09/Insurance-Analysis2/README.md

 ![](README_figs/README-unnamed-chunk-19-1.png)<!-- -->

-##5.-Finally the Committee wants to decide if fees should be charged
+## 5.-Finally the Committee wants to decide if fees should be charged

-##depending on factors such as location, amount insured, ##miles,
+## depending on factors such as location, amount insured,

-bonuses etc. so we need to know the cost of insure a certain risk per year.
+## miles, bonuses etc. so we need to know the cost of insure a certain risk per year.

-##For that they must calculate sum(payments)/sum(insured)=cost of the
-risk. for each of the ##following categories:
+## For that they must calculate sum(payments)/sum(insured)=cost of the risk. for each of the

+## following categories:

+a)Special Pay Zone

 ![](README_figs/README-unnamed-chunk-20-1.png)<!-- -->

+b)Special Pay Kilometres

 ![](README_figs/README-unnamed-chunk-21-1.png)<!-- -->

+c)Special Pay Bonus

 ![](README_figs/README-unnamed-chunk-22-1.png)<!-- -->